uriapete/anim-list-frontend/README.md

 One may be new to anime or is bored and in the mood to browse the medium.
 This site is a simple way just to do just that.

 ### How?
-Using Jikan-TS, a TypeScript wrapper for Jikan, an unofficial API of MyAnimeList, for show data and information, and React as a frontend, the site aims to be quick and easy to use.
+Using Jikan-TS, a TypeScript wrapper for Jikan, an unofficial API of MyAnimeList, for retrieving show data and information, and React as a frontend, the site aims to be quick and easy to use.

 ### Where is it?
 Hold on there, pardner!
 Construction's in progress!